What you say?

 How Often Should You Clean a Dog's Teeth?

 There is a wide debate on how often you should clean your dog's teeth.
 You will hear some say every day; others will say once a week.
-I personally would aim for whenever you give your dog a bath.
-We also suggest giving a lot of teeth-healthy toys like doggy designed rope, milk-bones; plus we always feed our dogs with a mixture of dry dog food and raw meat, which helps strengthen their teeth.
+It is also recommended to give your dog teeth chew toys such as hoofs, brisket bones and to feed a mixture of dry dog food and raw meat.
 Chicken necks cut into small cubes and raw chicken wing tips can provide your dog calcium as well as acting as a natural tooth brush.

 Then once a year, when you talk to your vet, ask them about your dog's teeth and whether a professional cleaning is required.
 Some vets encourage you to have them cleaned professionally once a year regardless of teeth health.
 Others are less conservative and will truly assess your dog's teeth per visit.
 If you are brushing regularly, they may let you know they do not feel a vet dental visit is important.
 Either way, the vet should at least assess the dental health of your dog.